 5 Magical Holiday Scenes in Huntsville, Alabama

-Special thanks to the Huntsville/Madison County CVB and their partners for hosting me at some of these attractions.
+A special thanks to the Huntsville/Madison County CVB and their partners for hosting me at some of these attractions.
 All opinions are my own.

 From colorful rows of evergreen trees to dazzling icicle forests, the holiday vibes are strong in Huntsville, AL. This is a Southern destination that doesn’t often get painted in wintry white, so fostering a festive atmosphere is especially important, and luckily, the community is all over it.